|

 Surprisingly the shaft anodes, one over a year old and one 8 months were almost as good as new so were not replaced, the year old small anode on the P bracket was badly eroded so was.

-Getting out of the dock is tricky with prop walk more a hinderance than a help until past the end of the pontoon and the three launches moored to it.
+prop walk more a hinderance than a help until past the end of the pontoon and the three launches moored to it.
 To help I put a long line to the stern of the middle launch and used that to haul her back and then into the launches as the tide took Sancerre away from them.
 With almost no wind I was then able to motor out slowly backwards then turn with he prop walk before heading back to the mooring.

-A berth at that marina would be about six times what I pay for a
+A berth at that marina would be about six times what I pay for a mooring 2 cables down stream and that is not cheap. |

-Pulling three and a half tonnes of boat fore and aft single handed in still water is not a problem but pulling one sideways or with a tide running is; so on top of the other work it is going to take me a day or two to recover 😞.
+Pulling three and a half tonnes of boat fore and aft single handed in still water is not a problem but pulling one sideways or with a tide running is; so on top of the other work it is going to take me a day or two to recover π.

 Plans

-The tide is good to leave for points west on or about the 29th but the weather does not look promising [Edit: and a few days later looked even worse], not being as fit as I would like I would prefer not to start the cruise by taking on a 30 - 36 hour direct trip to Start Point or Plymouth so to get a good tide through the Portland Bill inshore route, I will not get away until Wednesday April 12th at the earliest, disappointing but hopefully it will be a bit warmer and I will have a few days chasing trout πŸ˜€ after the season opens on the chalk streams in early April.
+The tide is good to leave for points west on or about the 29th but the weather does not look promising [Edit: and a few days later looked even worse], not being as fit as I would like I would prefer not to start the cruise by taking on a 30 - 36 hour direct trip to Start Point or Plymouth so to get a good tide through the Portland Bill inshore route, I will not get away until Wednesday April 12th at the earliest, disappointing but hopefully it will be a bit warmer and I will have a few days chasing trout π after the season opens on the chalk streams in early April.

 No comments: